 Sophisticated Modeling (TOWT)

 M&V software with API and ML capabilities allows professionals to utilize Time-of-Week and Temperature (TOWT) models.
-These models, developed by the Lawrence Berkeley National Laboratory, can be used with buildings that have predictable occupancy patterns (e.g., schools, retail, offices) and granular consumption data.
+These models, developed by the Lawrence Berkeley National Laboratory, can be used for buildings with predictable occupancy patterns (e.g., schools, retail, offices) and granular consumption data.
 TOWT models use ML to understand patterns in hourly consumption to create an indicator variable for occupancy.
 This allows M&V professionals to use occupancy as a variable, without sourcing any occupancy data.
 When coupled with an API integration to import consumption data, M&V professionals can reduce effort and improve modeling capabilities.

 Automated Non-Routine Event Detection